Nature-based solutions knowledge gaps

 • Risks from slow-onset events

-Gaps remain demonstrating the ecosystem service benefits of different tree/woodland interventions (tree NBS) in different situations.
-Urban tree NBS implementation, but also ongoing management requires a more research, particularly in relation to sustainable soil use.
+Gaps remain demonstrating the ecosystem service benefits of different tree/woodland interventions (tree NbS) in different situations.
+Urban tree NbS implementation, but also ongoing management requires a more research, particularly in relation to sustainable soil use.
 Soil is a non-renewable resources that is the basis of functioning ecosystems yet the different management regimes on urban greenspaces are not well researched and almost all studies focus on benefits to above-ground biodiversity alone.
 Soils are not currently included in widely used freely available tools (i.e., i-Tree Canopy and the United Kingdom Office for National Statistics) and this limits our understanding both for optimal tree species planting and deliver of wider ecosystem services.

 Online public consulation University / Higher Education / Public research institute sector